tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 In the 90's I got to work on NetWare 2, 3, and 4.
 Windows for Workgroups, Windows NT 3.5, 3.51, and 4.
 ARCNet, Token Ring, ThickNet and ThinNet, CAT3, CAT5 and Fibre.
 I built early internet proxies and ran WAN's that served 1,000's of users with file and print services.
 I was firmly grounded as a BOFH.
 I even held certifications as a Certified NetWare Engineer and Microsoft Certified Systems Engineer.

 One of the things that I have always wanted is to have greater impact.
 Looking to work on bigger things, I ended up getting hired as a contractor to help the US Department of Justice run their network in Washington State.
-I spent 8 great years there and and the US Department of Homeland Security, building data centers and coding network monitoring tools, migration tools and applications.
+I spent 8 great years there and and the US Department of Homeland Security, building data centers, coding network monitoring tools, migration tools and applications.

-After 8 years however, I started to doubt the mission, and did not feel like I was able to actually have any impact beyond keeping things running.
+After 8 years however, I did not feel like I was able to actually have any impact beyond keeping things locally running.
 So I started to look outside of government service, and back towards working in the "real world".
 I also wanted to get out of the hands on keyboard work, and start to see if I could increase my impact.

 I ended up spending time at places like Engine Yard, Point Inside, and Bluebox Group.
 I did things like DevOps at Point Inside, Technical Account Management at Engine Yard and Sales Engineering at Bluebox Group.
 A pretty big change from sitting in data centers poking at servers!

 These were also early cloud based companies - either providers like Engine Yard and Bluebox Group or consumers like Point Inside.
 As I started to work with newer technologies like AWS I really started to value "the cloud", and the agility that it could bring me as someone with a sysadmin background.
 The ability to get a box provisioned in a few moments, rather then a few weeks to get one shipped to me was a real game changer.

 But building on AWS was hard.
-Not quite as hard as building a datacenter.
+Not quite as hard as building a datacenter, but still complicated.
 It was a lot quicker however it still took time, focus, and a team to run the infrastructure.

 <h3>First Tour</h3>